Azure/azure-quickstart-templates/quickstarts/microsoft.cdn/front-door-standard-premium-storage-blobs-upload/README.md

 ## Sample overview and deployed resources

-This sample template creates an Azure Front Door profile with endpoint using *frontDoor.bicep* script.
+This sample template creates an Azure Front Door profile with endpoint using *main.bicep* script.
 Azure Storage blob container and a Front Door origin with route and ruleSet are created using *storageAndorigin.bicep* script.

 The following resources are deployed as part of the solution: